Few-shot Online Anomaly Detection and Segmentation

-Benefiting from the sophisticated local-aware patch features that aggregation information from neighborhood, PatchCore performs well on offline settings with just a few training samples.
-However, it also does not improve detection ability through online learning stage.
+Benefiting from the sophisticated local-aware patch features that aggregate information from the neighborhood, PatchCore performs well in offline settings with just a few training samples.
+However, it also does not improve detection ability through the online learning stage.
 A possible reason for this phenomenon is that this algorithm is easy to sample misjudged outliers into the coreset during online learning.
-Outliers typically reside at a considerable distance from the normal coreset in the feature space, are more likely to be incorporated into the coreset due to the minimax facility location coreset selection algorithm which selects the farthest point from the current coreset.
+Outliers typically reside at a considerable distance from the normal coreset in the feature space, and are more likely to be incorporated into the coreset due to the minimax facility location coreset selection algorithm which selects the farthest point from the current coreset.
 As a result, the presence of outliers in the coreset notably impacts the learning process and the performance of memory bank-based algorithms.

 Finally, we provide examples of anomaly score maps generated by our and other conventional methods on the MVTec AD dataset in Figure \ref{vis}, \ref{vis_comp}.
 These heat maps show the segmentation results of the last network trained by the data flow.